ezraschrage/Mask-Rabbit/README.md

 ### Description

-MaskRabbit is a clone of the website TaskRabbit that emphasized social distancing and PPE.
+MaskRabbit is a clone of the website TaskRabbit that emphasizes social distancing and PPE.
 A user will have the ability to create an account, create details for a task, and those criteria will be used to see if there are any available other users ("Maskers") who are willing to help them.